Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 file_format=(format_name='geocsv');
 ```

-You should see 848 rows loaded successfully into the table with 0 errors seen.
+You should see all rows loaded successfully into the table with 0 errors seen.

 Now turn your attention to the other 'points' file.
 If you recall, you used `ST_X` and `ST_Y` to make discrete longitude and latitude columns in this file.
 It is not uncommon to receive data which contains these values in different columns, and you can use the `ST_MAKEPOINT` constructor to combine two discrete longitude and latitude columns into one `GEOGRAPHY` typed column.
 Run this query: